 You can read our Whole School Safeguarding Policy in our Important Policies section.

 What to do if you are worried about a child…

-If any visitor into school has any concerns about the welfare and safety of a pupil, they should alert their concerns to a member of staff who will pass these on to the Designated Safeguard Lead as appropriate.
+If you have any concerns about the welfare and safety of a pupil at Crest, you should alert your concerns to a member of staff who will pass these on to the Designated Safeguard Lead as appropriate.

 Designated Safeguarding Lead (DSL); Jane Shields (Head teacher) Telephone No. 01634 844127